jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Hatred is never appeased by hatred in this world.
-By non-hatred alone is hatred appeased.
-This is a law eternal.
+One today is worth two tomorrows.
-- The Buddha
+- Benjamin Franklin

-Updated on: [4/8/2023]
+Updated on: [4/9/2023]
 <!-- #quoteEnd -->
 </pre>